Madhavankarthik/dbt-example-without-contract/README.md

 2. Configure your profile in `profiles.yml`
 3. Run `dbt seed` to load the seed data
 4. Run `dbt run` to build the models

+## CI/CD Pipeline

+This project includes a GitHub Actions workflow that automatically runs dbt tests when:
+- Code is pushed to the main branch
+- A pull request is opened against the main branch

+The workflow is triggered when changes are made to:
+- Models (`models/**`)
+- Seeds (`seeds/**`)
+- Project configuration (`dbt_project.yml`)

+The workflow runs `dbt build` to ensure all models build correctly and pass their tests.